 -

-- Use a heavy stainless steel pan
+No Cast Iron?- Use a heavy stainless steel pan

 - Avoid nonstick-it won’t get hot enough